Linux-RISC/IRIX-diskless-workstation/README.md

 # ./clone_client -f IRIS.txt -r 6.5.22 -c indy -clone /diskless/client/IRIS3
 ```

 <h3>9.
-Copy diskless.tar and restore diskless.tar to Reanimator if you used local share tree generation.</h3>
+Copy diskless.tar and restore diskless.tar to Reanimator if you used local shared tree generation.</h3>
 You can clean the hosts from /diskless/client/IRIS/etc/hosts and /diskless/client/IRIS2/etc/hosts, they are not used.
 <br>
 <br>